-My daily three miles in the morning—up from two miles, thanks to my Fitbit™—keeps me in passable shape, clears my head and gets me going.
-I start each day, after coffee and writing my daily post on Chapter1-Take1 by heading out along the sidewalks of our neighborhood towards the Activity Center where I like to walk in circles around the park.
-There's a gravel pathway shaded by Jacaranda trees, stunning in springtime when they bloom in deep blue purples, mandatory in the summer when LA heats up early.
-Today as I near the patio sitting on the perimeter of the park, I see the gardeners have hosed down the cement, the entire surface is still wet and puddled.
-Without my permission my heart starts pounding, bringing me crashing to a halt.
+My daily three-mile walk in the morning keeps me in passable shape, clears my head, and gets me going.
+I start each day, after coffee but before breakfast and writing by heading out to the park where I walk in circles.
+As a writer, I'm seeking inspiration for my novel, working out plotholes.
+As a human being, I sometimes need to blow off steam.
+The Jacarandas shading the pea gravel pathway are a beautiful distraction, stunning in springtime when they bloom in deep blue purples, and mandatory in the summer when Los Angeles heats up early.
+Today as I near the patio sitting on the perimeter of the park, I see the gardeners have hosed down the cement.
+The entire surface is still wet and puddled.
+Slick.
+Without my permission, my heart starts pounding, bringing me crashing to a halt.
 Wimp, I think.
 That's in the past.
 Shake it off.

 I can't.
 I’m afraid.
-I can trace my fear back to a sunny day in Puerto Rico in the late sixties.
-I’m walking in the footsteps of my 15 year old self, along a sandy road near the beach out in Isla Verde.
-My friend Linda and I are heading to her condo when suddenly we hear someone behind us singing "There is someone walking behind you.
+I'm fifteen years old again, walking along a sandy road near the beach in San Juan with my best friend.
+We're both wearing skimpy summer dresses in a vain attempt to escape Puerto Rico's sultry tropical heat while hoping to catch the eyes of some local surfer boys.
+We're heading to Linda's condo in Isla Verde when we hear someone behind us singing "There is someone walking behind you.
 Turn around, look at me."
-It's a pretty drippy song by today's standards but that summer the hit by The Vogues was all you heard blasting out of transistor radios all over the beach.
+It's a pretty drippy song by today's standards but that summer of '67, the hit by The Vogues was all you heard blasting out of transistor radios all over the beach.

-Turning around—how could we not?—there was Rogelio looking like he stepped right out of the pages of Surfer magazine.
-He could have.
-Bare bronze chest, well-worn baggies, sun-kissed hair.
+Turning around, there was Rogelio, his name sounding like a song—Ro-Hel-EE-Oh—looking as though he stepped right out of the pages of Surfer magazine.
+Bare bronze chest, well-worn baggies, sun-kissed straggly hair.
 A couple of tell-tale scars on his legs, surfer knobs on his knees.
 One of the local surfers we crushed on from afar, and he was singing to us!
-He said he was thinking about going to Aviones to catch a few waves.
+He was thinking about going to Aviones to catch a few waves.
 The morning rain had stopped, the waves should be primo.
 Did we want to go?

-I knew Gary was going to college on the mainland, Rogelio had to be older too.
+I knew Gary was home for the summer from college on the mainland.
+He had to be nineteen, twenty even.
+Rogelio had to be older too.
 Twenty maybe?
-Twenty two?
-Linda and I sat in the back of his car, exchanging looks.
+Twenty-two?
+Linda and I sat in the back of his dented-up Ford Maverick exchanging looks.
 How cool was this?
 Wait till we told Candy!

-Grinning at the thought of these two gorgeous guys, practically men, sitting in the car, Linda and I went racing across the outdoor lobby to the elevator bank, the marble floor still slick from the rain.
-One moment I was laughing at the idea of Rogelio leaning out of the window, how the sun made his hazel eyes dance, vaguely aware that my foot was slipping, conscious of my head banging with a thud on the hard stone surface and the next thing I knew I was riding up the elevator in Rogelio's arms.
-It had happened so fast I barely registered the pain.
-One look in Rogelio's eyes must have been enough to make me faint again; the next thing I knew I was waking up in my own bedroom back in our San Juan apartment, the brightness of the sun coming through our seventeenth floor window bleaching everything white.
+Grinning at the thought of these two gorgeous guys, practically men, sitting in the car,, waiting for us, Linda and I went racing across the outdoor lobby to the elevator bank, the marble floor still slick from the rain.
+One moment I was laughing, looking back at Rogelio leaning out of the window smiling, teeth white against his brown skin, the exact shade of tan I yearned to be, the next I was vaguely aware that my foot was slipping, sliding away.
+Still conscious as my head banged with a thud on the hard stone surface until the next thing I knew I was riding up the elevator in Rogelio's arms.
+It happened so fast I barely registered the pain.
+One look in Rogelio's brown eyes must have been enough to make me faint again; the next thing I knew I was waking up in my own bedroom back in my family's apartment on Avenida Ponce de Leon, the brightness of the sun coming through our seventeenth-floor window bleaching everything white.